This article may contain compensated links. Please read the disclosure for more info.

-For this lesson, the only previous note reading skills needed is some understanding of basic "keyboard" knowledge, like direction (up and down), finger numbers, hand position as well as some piano theory like knowing the names of the notes and what a step and a skip means.
+For this lesson, the only previous note reading skills needed is some understanding of basic "piano keyboard" knowledge, like direction (up and down), finger numbers and hand position.

-So below are first a few reminders about the basics of note reading, before we start to learn to read piano music, .
+So below are first a few reminders before we start to learn to read piano music.

-1. The treble part of the piano are all the piano keys from the middle to the right (up).
+1. The treble part of the piano are all the piano keys from the middle of the keyboard to the right end (up).
 These notes have a high pitch.
+This part of the piano is usually played with the right hand.

-2. The bass part is from the middle of the piano to the left (down).
+2. The bass part is from the middle of the piano keyboard to the left end (down).
+This part is usually played with your left hand.

 This is called a Grand Staff.
 The lowest staff is for the low or bass notes, and the upper staff is for the high or treble notes.

-You will start playing the right hand while reading the treble, or G clef staff and with the left hand you will follow the bass, or the F clef staff.
+You will start playing the right hand while reading the treble, or G clef staff and with the left hand you will read the bass, or the F clef staff.

-Apart from learning the finger numbers (above), remember to check your hand posture each time before you begin to play.
-It is also a good habit to do so when you finish playing each piece or exercise..
+Apart from learning the finger numbers (above), it's a good habit to check your hand posture each time before you begin to play and when you finish playing each piece or exercise.

 Don’t worry so much yet if your hands “collapses” while you play, but fix the posture properly as you start and end at first.